Stand up paddle boarding

 Simple checks for safe paddle boarding

-- Always tell somewhere where you're going and when you'll be back.
+- Always tell someone where you're going and when you'll be back.
 Don't leave the house without a mobile phone or communication device.

 - Check the weather forecast and tide times before you set out - they can change quickly.